 As part of our core investment beliefs, as an asset manager, we have an impact through our trading and investment decisions, both at single stock level and thematically, on the relative cost of capital of various real-world economic activities.
 By deciding that we want to reduce, or, even better, that we want to short our economic exposure to certain companies involved in certain economic activities, we make subsequent access to both debt and equity financing in the primary market more expensive, i.e. less attractive for companies considering getting involved or increasing their involvement in such economic activities.
-With a perfect symmetry in the argument, by deciding that we want to create, or, even better, that we want to increase our economic exposure to certain companies involved in certain economic activities, we make subsequent access to both debt and equity financing in the primary market less expensive, i.e. more attractive for companies considering getting involved or expanding into such economic activities.
+With a perfect symmetry in the argument, by deciding that we want to create, or, even better, that we want to increase our economic exposure to certain companies involved in certain economic activities, we make subsequent access to both debt and equity financing in the argument, by deciding that we want to create, or, even better, that we want to increase our economic exposure to certain companies involved in certain economic activities, we make subsequent access to both debt and equity financing in the primary market less expensive, i.e. more attractive for companies considering setting involved in certain economic activities, we make subsequent access to both debt and equity financing in the primary market less expensive, i.e. more attractive for companies considering activities.

 Economic exposures are established using not only long physical securities but also, and in fact mostly derivatives, both on the long and the short side.
 We are therefore following with much interest any indication from regulators and standard setters as to how they consider derivatives and shorts should be accounted for.
-We have participated in providing comments to the IIGCC on their consultation and have published a paper synthesizing our views on the matter.
-LINK
+We have participated in providing comments to the IIGCC on their consultation and have published a paper synthesizing our views on the matter3.